PluMGMK/vbesvga.drv/README.md

 ### Setup / Configuration Procedure

 There are a few different ways to setup and configure the driver, according to your tastes and requirements.
-In all cases, the first step is to extract the `vbesvga-release.zip` archive to a folder on your DOS/Win3.1 machine.
+In all cases, the first step is to extract the `vbesvga-release.zip` archive to a folder on your DOS/Win3.1 machine, or else mount the `vbesvga.img` as a floppy image (or put it on a real floppy).

 #### Generic `OEMSETUP.INF`

-The `OEMSETUP.INF` file provided in the release archives, which can be used with the Windows Setup tool, includes some basic profiles, typical of early SVGA hardware.
+The `OEMSETUP.INF` file provided in the release archives and images, which can be used with the Windows Setup tool, includes some basic profiles, typical of early SVGA hardware.
 You can choose a resolution of 640×480, 800×600, 1024×768, or "Automatic", meaning that your monitor's preferred resolution is auto-detected (which falls back to 1024×768 on failure).
 For each choice of resolution, you can pick 256 (8-bit), 32k (15-bit), 65k (16-bit) or 16M (24-bit) colours, and Large (120-dpi) or Small (96-dpi) fonts.

 There is no guarantee that your system will support all of these modes, so you may wish to use one of the other setup methods to get a more customized configuration.